SalishSeaCast/SalishSeaNowcast/docs/figures/fig_dev_env.rst

 * SalishSeaNowcast: https://bitbucket.org/salishsea/salishseanowcast
 * salishsea-site: https://bitbucket.org/salishsea/salishsea-site

-Assuming that all of those repositories are clone, one beside the other, in a directory like :file:`MEOPAR/`, and with the capitalization shown above, you can create and activate a figures development environment with these commands:
+Assuming that all of those repositories are cloned, one beside the other, in a directory like :file:`MEOPAR/`, and with the capitalization shown on the left above, you can create and activate a figures development environment with these commands:

 .. code-block:: bash